zie87/zie87.github.io/_drafts/type-erasure-the-basics.md

 }
 ```

-For this approach, we only need to define an interface (`base_message`), which
+For this approach, we only needed to define an interface (`base_message`) used
-is used by all messages.
-This allows to store all messages in the same container.
+by all messages.
+The interface allows to store all messages in the same container.
-But this is also the biggest drawbackl of this solution: everything needs to
+But this is also the biggest drawback of this solution: everything needs to inherit
-inhert form the base class, this means we need to wrap unrelated classes if we
+from the base class: this means we need to wrap unrelated classes if we want to
-want to store them.
-This means everything has a strong coupling to the interface
+store them.
+It also means everything is strongly coupled to the interface.
+As
-class, as soon as this class changes all hell breaks loose.
+soon as the base class changes, all hell breaks loose.

 ## Any Type

-The STL provides since C++17 a container type for a single value, which can be
+The STL provides, since C++17, a container type for a single value, which can be
 used: [`std::any`][1].
 The idea behind this type is not new and was also available
 for *classic C++* with [`boost::any`][1] since [Boost][3] version *1.23.0*.
 This type
 provides storage for a type internally and hides the type information.
 To use the